Sabbatical Archetypes

 Every sabbatical begins with a different mix of orientation and clarity.
 Understanding yours changes how you design it.

-Academic Sabbatical Archetypes
+Sabbatical Archetypes

 Click to expand and explore the archetypes below.
 You may recognize yourself in more than one – that tension is part of the work.